SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Similarly, it's better to use a direct metric of interest (like the number of sessions attended) and set the threshold based on that.
 Choose people for being interested, not for being more interested than others.

-We usually conduct round 1 across 3 days so that people can come on any day according to their flexibility.
-Round 2 is also usually similarly over 3 days.
+We usually conduct round 1 across three days so that people can come on any day according to their flexibility.
+Round 2 is also usually similarly over three days.

 **How are there always people who miss out?**